-However, once Akhenaten had died and Egypt was governed by Smenkhare and the Tutankhamun it seems that Ay engineered the return to Thebes and the restoration of the traditional gods.
-Once the royal court had moved back to Thebes and the young pharaoh had changed his name from Tutankhaten to Tutankhamun Ay began work on his tomb in the Valley of the Kings
+Once Akhenaten died and Egypt was governed by Smenkhare, and then Tutankhamun, it seems that Ay engineered the return to Thebes and the restoration of the traditional gods.
+With the royal court back in Thebes and the young pharaoh changing his name from Tutankhaten to Tutankhamun, Ay began work on his tomb in the Valley of the Kings.

 It is often suggested that Ay murdered Tutankhamun, but there is no firm evidence proving that the young king’s death was murder.
 Some commentators have even suggested that Ay was responsible for the deaths of Nefertiti, Smenkhare and Tutankhamun’s two infant children – but there is even less evidence to support these charges.

-It is true to say that even if Ay did not order or cause the death of the king he certainly profited directly from it.
-As a commoner Ay’s right to rule Egypt seems to have depended entirely on his marriage to Ankhesenamun, but and poor Ankhesenamun disappears from the historical record shortly afterwards.
-Ankhesenamun is not mentioned in Ay’s tomb suggesting that once he had used her to confirm his position he no longer had any use for the young queen.
+Even if Ay did not order or cause the death of the king, he certainly profited directly from it.
+As a commoner, Ay’s right to rule Egypt seems to have depended entirely on his marriage to Ankhesenamun, but poor Ankhesenamun disappears from the historical record shortly after the wedding.
+Ankhesenamun is not mentioned in Ay’s tomb, suggesting that once he had used her to confirm his position he no longer had any use for the young queen.
 She may also have been a victim of his ambition.

 Ay’s birth name (Aja) was generally followed by the epithet “Father of the God”.
 His prenomen (throne name) was Kheperkheperure Irimaat which is generally translated as “Everlasting are the Manifestations of Ra, born of Ma’at”.
 He also used the Horus name “Kanakht Tekhenkhau”, the Nebty name “Sekhempehtidersetet” and the Golden Horus name “Heqasekhepertawy”.